SuffolkLITLab/ALKiln/CONTRIBUTING.md

 1. Search issues to see if what you are thinking of has been discussed yet.
 1. Make an issue about the change you are thinking of.
-1. Assing yourself to an issue.
+1. Assign yourself to an issue.
 1. Make a new branch.
 1. Make your edits.
 Feel free to run tests as you go.
 1. When you're ready to push